horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/about/does-it-cost-anything-to-use-unstoppable-wallet.md

-# Does it cost anything to use Unstoppable Wallet?
+# Does it cost anything to use Unstoppable?

 Unstoppable Wallet is free to download and does not charge any fees for its base features.